 Mini Taco Stuffed Peppers

-These Mini Taco Stuffed Peppers are miniature bell peppers stuffed with taco meat and drizzled with a cilantro cream sauce.
-They can easily be made prepared ahead of time for an easy appetizer.
-A great healthy appetizer!
+Mini Taco Stuffed Peppers are miniature bell peppers stuffed with taco meat and drizzled with a cilantro cream sauce.
+This Mexican dish can easily be made prepared ahead of time for an easy healthy appetizer!

 MINI TACO STUFFED PEPPERS